Responding to COVID-19: insight, support and guidance

-In 2016/17 local authorities detected and prevented 75,000 fraud cases, saving the public purse £336.2m, according to figures released today by CIPFA, the Chartered Institute of Public Finance and Accountancy.
+In 2016/17, local authorities detected and prevented 75,000 fraud cases, saving the public purse £336.2m, according to our third annual CIPFA Counter Fraud and Corruption Tracker (CFaCT) survey.

 Peter Wilson, Director of Counter Fraud at CIPFA, said: